 We are aware of several other product candidates in development as potential treatments for the indications we intend to target.
-Novan has submitted a NDA to the FDA seeking marketing approval for the topical treatment of molluscum contagiosum.
 There are a number of other companies developing products for common warts.
-In addition, other drugs have been used off label as treatments for molluscum and common warts.
+In addition, other drugs have been used off-label as treatments for plantar and common warts.

-A number of other companies are in various stages of developing treatments for basal cell carcinoma.
-Although surgery is historically the most common treatment for superficial basal cell carcinoma, several companies are working on non-surgical alternative treatments due to the risk of disfigurement, infection and scarring seen from more invasive treatments.
-At least three companies are currently conducting trials for superficial basal cell carcinoma and several companies who already have FDA approval to treat more advanced and metastatic cancers, are conducting trials to expand their indications to include locally advanced and metastatic basal cell carcinoma.
+A number of other companies are in various stages of developing treatments for BCC.
+Although surgery is historically the most common treatment for superficial BCC, several companies are working on non-surgical alternative treatments due to the risk of disfigurement, infection and scarring seen from more invasive treatments.
+At least three companies are currently conducting trials for superficial BCC and several companies who already have FDA approval to treat more advanced and metastatic cancers, are conducting trials to expand their indications to include locally advanced and metastatic BCC.